What is a CA125 blood test?

 An elevated CA125 level is not a diagnosis of ovarian cancer.
 More investigations are required to determine what is causing the elevated CA125 level.
 Patients will be referred for a pelvic or transvaginal ultrasound scan to gain a better internal picture and to identify any abnormal masses on or around the ovaries.

 If abnormal masses are seen a patient would usually then require more scans, and some explorative surgery in order to make a certain diagnosis of ovarian cancer.
-For more information about how ovarian cancer is diagnosed visit the page on our website.
+You can find out more about how ovarian cancer is diagnosed here.